-This project began with a prompt rather than an existing business, which is as follows: Design an app and a responsive eCommerce website that enable gamers to purchase gaming equipment.
+This project began with a prompt rather than an existing business, which is as follows: Design an app that enable gamers to purchase gaming equipment.

 After establishing the business, I needed to determine my target audience.
 With the help of AI, I generated key details and demographics.
 To summarize: